blockwatch-cc/tzgo/cmd/tzcompose/README.md

 All other wallet keys are deterministically derived from this `base` key using BIP32.
 Child keys are identified by their numeric id.
 You can assign alias names to them in the `accounts` section of a compose file.
 All child accounts use Ed25519 keys (tz1 addresses).

-> TzCompse does not allow you to specify wallet keys in configuration files.
+> TzCompose does not allow you to specify wallet keys in configuration files.
 This is a deliberate design choice to prevent accidental leakage of key material into code repositories.

 Keep in mind that when you reuse the same child ids in different compose files, these accounts may have state and history from executing other compose files.
 Usually this is not a problem, but it may be in certain test scenarios when the account is already a baker or is expected to be empty.